fenago/python-journey/md/Lab_2.md

 happens if you try to use one of those functions on an integer or float after loading the [cmath] module?
 How might you get the [math] module functions back?

-### The None value

-In addition to standard types such as strings and numbers, Python has a special basic data type that defines a single special data object called [None].
-As the name suggests, [None] is used to represent an empty value.
-It appears in various guises throughout Python.
-For example, a procedure in Python is just a function that doesn't explicitly return a value, which means that by default, it returns [None].

-[None] is often useful in day-to-day Python programming as a placeholder to indicate a point in a data structure where meaningful data will eventually be found, even though that data hasn't yet been calculated.
-You can easily test for the presence of [None] because there's only one instance of [None] in the entire Python system (all references to [None] point to the same object), and [None] is equivalent only to itself.